 Defining the service with Docker-Compose

-Once you've created all the required folders lets jump straight and create our docker-compose.yml file that will allow us to define the service we want to spin up.
+Once you've created all the required folders let's jump straight and create the docker-compose.yml file that will allow us to define the service we want to spin up.

-let's break down this down a bit to understand what we're defining:
+let's break this down a bit to understand what we're defining: